 If you’re business is in the health food industry, you might not want to be networking with people who sell fast food!

-Authenticity, in my opinion, will never be a 100% reflection of the real you – I mean, I do sit around in my joggers with no make up and my hair tied back but is that the image I want the world to know me for?
+Bear in mind though that authenticity will never be a 100% reflection of the real you – I mean, I do sit around in my joggers with no make up on and my hair tied back but is that the image I want the world to know me for?
 Probably not.
-Therefore my social media profiles reflect the ‘working’ me, not all of the ‘livin’ me and that’s as authentic as it will get.
-However, what you see is real true to who am, what I do and what I believe in.
+Therefore my social media profiles reflect the ‘working’ me, or the ‘family’ me.
+However, what you see is true to who am, what I do and what I believe in.

-I seriously had the best time and couldn’t believe that the hour passed so quickly!
+I seriously had the best time at Women in Business Radio and couldn’t believe that the hour passed so quickly!
 Apparently I was such a natural that Sian asked me back on and to be a feature blogger on Women In Business Radio.
-I am just so grateful to the connecting and people I am meeting as all these things are filling my days with the stuff that I absolutely LOVE to do!
+I am just so grateful for the connection and the people I am meeting as all these things are filling my days with the stuff that I absolutely LOVE to do!

 You can listen to a recording of the show here (click on the grey button and navigate for equally insightful shows on WIBR).